Looking for a longer walk? Try this 9 mile circular option which starts and finishes in Dalmellington and includes the spectacular Dalcairney Falls.

-Dog-friendly walk (note: fast-flowing river with waterfalls)
+Dog-friendly walk (note: fast-flowing river with rapids)

 View full route description